ereekaur/finance/README.md

 gives the arbirtrage free price provided that data follows geometric brownian motion.
 Here where K is the strike price, t is the exercise time, $\varphi$ is the normal distribution function $S(0)$ is the price at the time $t=0$ and  ${\color{orange}\sigma^2}$ is the variance.
 However, it seems by the empirical data that data does not follow geometric brownian motion in general.
 There are also other models rather than normal distribution to use with logarithmic ratios.
-This leads to theory of so called Levy-processes whose caracteristic function is given by
+This leads to theory of so called Levy-processes whose characteristic function is

 $$ \phi(u) = \exp\{it\left(i \alpha u - \frac{1}{2} \sigma^2 u^2 + \int_{-\infty}^{\infty} \(e^{iux} - 1 - \chi_{B(0,1)}            \right) \Pi(dx))\} $$